Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Introduction

 Our contributions can be summarized as follows.
-First, personalized decision-making based on multiple data sources is a vital problem in precision medicine.
-To the best of our knowledge, this is the first work on developing ODR with multiple data sources {from heterogeneous studies} for the limited outcome.
-Our proposed method is particularly useful for personalized decision-making with multiple {different} electronic medical records data, where missingness in outcomes is a common issue.

-Second, to borrow information from auxiliary samples, we {propose the comparable intermediate outcomes (CIO) assumption}, that is, the conditional means of intermediate outcomes given baseline covariates and the treatment information are the same in the two samples.
-This assumption avoids the specification of the missing mechanism in auxiliary samples and is testable based on the observed data.

-{Third, all the current calibration-based methods require that covariates in the primary and auxiliary samples are from the same distribution.
+First, to safely borrow information from auxiliary samples, we {propose the comparable intermediate outcomes assumption}, that is, the conditional means of intermediate outcomes given baseline covariates and the treatment information are the same in the two samples.
+This assumption avoids the specification of the missing mechanism in auxiliary samples and is more practically suitable for heterogeneous studies. {Second, all the current calibration-based methods require that covariates in the primary and auxiliary samples are from the same distribution.
 In this work, we allow baseline covariates across different studies to have either homogeneous or heterogeneous distributions.
-We propose a unified framework for deriving a calibrated doubly robust estimator of the conditional mean outcome of interest (i.e., the value function) through the projection onto the difference of value estimators for common intermediate outcomes in the two samples.
+We propose a unified framework for deriving a calibrated doubly robust estimator of the conditional mean outcome of interest (known as the value function) through the projection onto the difference of value estimators for common intermediate outcomes in the two samples.
 When the distributions of baseline covariates differ in different samples, we construct the calibrated value estimator by rebalancing the value estimators of common intermediate outcomes in two samples based on their posterior sampling probability.
-To handle the large-scale datasets (such as the MIMIC-III and eICU data) and obtain interpretable decision rules, we develop an iterative policy tree search algorithm to find the decision rule that maximizes the calibrated value estimator in the primary sample.}
+Third, to handle the large-scale datasets (such as the MIMIC-III and eICU data) and obtain interpretable decision rules, we develop an iterative policy tree search algorithm to find the decision rule that maximizes the calibrated value estimator in the primary sample.} {Fourth, we establish the asymptotic normality of the calibrated value estimator under the estimated ODR obtained by CODA for both homogeneous and heterogeneous covariates, which is shown to be more efficient than that obtained using the primary sample solely. }